 Under the Metro

-When I think of Chi-town, I think of elevated train tracks and deep dish pizza.
+When I think of Chi-town, I think of elevated train tracks and deep-dish pizza.
 There is something eerie and even semi-sinister about shooting in the shadows of raised train platforms.
-Snap some shots under the tracks, but be sure to have all parties involved watching the others’ back.
+Snap some shots under the tracks, but be sure to have all parties involved watching each other’s backs.
 After all, I only condone playing in traffic if you’re someone I don’t particularly care for.

 The Chicago Theater Sign